zephyrproject-rtos/zephyr/samples/display/grove_display/README.rst

 ********************

 This sample should work on any board that has I2C enabled and has an Arduino shield interface.
-For example, it can be run on the Quark D2000 DevBoard as described below:
+For example, it can be run on the FRDM K64F board as described below:

 .. zephyr-app-commands::
    :zephyr-app: samples/grove/lcd
-   :board: quark_d2000_crb
+   :board: frdm_k64f
    :goals: flash
    :compact: